starnowski/querydsl-fun/README.md

 https://www.baeldung.com/querydsl-with-jpa-tutorial

+How to send list of string values in AWS RDS data api library for java

 To send a list of string values using the AWS RDS Data API library for Java, you can follow these steps: